nanma80/vzome-sharing/_posts/2024-05-17-pentagon_rod_arrangements_core_with_rubber-12-10-05.md

 layout: vzome
 ---

 Two 3D designs created in vZome.
 I used them to guide me to assemble my models with 30 pencils.
+Use your mouse or touch to interact with the virtual models.

 <figure style="width: 87%; margin: 5%">
   <vzome-viewer style="width: 100%; height: 60vh"